dfinity/motoko/design/IDL-Motoko.proofs.md

 ### Properties

-**Prop 1**: The range of escape is in the set of valid ActorScript field names.
+**Prop 1**: The range of escape is in the set of valid Motoko field names.
 `∀ s. isValid(escape(s)) ∧ ¬ isReserved(escape(s))`

 **Proof**: Case analysis according to the definition of `escape`: